Zinan10/AgentBasedModelling/README.md

 The simulation imitates a simple road with a small passage for the pedestrians to pass along, and a taffic light that changes in intervals, as the levels of autonomy change the way the cars behave when faced with a red light change, the model tries to imitate how the self driving cars would behave if they are in a compromised position through hacking, so while a low level autonomous car would drive uncontrollably if compromised a higher level car would still behave erratically but on a lesser scale, the level of autonomy currently ramges from 0 to 5, 5 being the highest.

-# Brief run Level 3
+# Brief Run Level 3
 <img src = "https://media.giphy.com/media/lPwcUi3kNyBD5wwJt3/giphy.gif" width = "650px" >

-# Brief run Level 5
+# Brief Run Level 5

 <img src = "https://media.giphy.com/media/kPfU6tHETmNYfk3T2m/giphy.gif" width = "650px" >